Dept. of Geography and Environmental

 remote sensing and geo-spatial methods for modelling,

-mapping and monitoring forests, wetlands, and other
+mapping and monitoring vegetation and habitat at landscape

 and patch scales.
 A complementary goal is to improve the